research

 Sixteenth-century music

 I’m the founder and director of The 1520s Project, an open-source repository of music from the early sixteenth century.
 The project aims to address how, when, and where a radically new style of polyphonic music emerged in ca. 1520.
-The project currently features 370+ scores (roughly 350,000 notes).
+The project features 450 scores (roughly 430,000 notes).
 Craig Sapp serves as technical director for the project, and we collaborate closely with Jesse Rodin and the Josquin Research Project.
 Together, we’ve received a 2023–24 Stanford VPDoR Large Propel Grant for our joint collaboration.
-In Spring 2024, I won a Harvard Villa I Tatti Fellowship in the Digital Humanities for The 1520s Project.
+In 2024 I won a Harvard Villa I Tatti Fellowship in the Digital Humanities for The 1520s Project.

 Music historiography